haskell/haskell-ide-engine/README.md

 and whatever others are needed.
 These logical channels can then run over whatever transport is appropriate to the specific IDE being integrated.

+According to #2 it seems the consensus is toward (re) using the Idris protocol, as the languages are similar enough and it offers cross-IDE support already.

 The Plugin and IDE layers are very fuzzy at this point, and there has been some discussion on IRC around it.
 These layers may well live in a single repository (this one), as two separate layers or just be a feature of how haskell-ide is